-Tame Impala tease new single 'Lost In Yesterday'
+Listen to Tame Impala's new song 'Lost In Yesterday'

-In May, they will also return to London to headline All Points East festival 2020, topping a line-up that includes the likes of Glass Animals, Caribou and Whitney.
+Yesterday, it was announced that Tame Impala will headline Bonnaroo Festival 2020, alongside Tool and Lizzo.
+The Manchester, Tennessee festival will take place in June.
+But before that, the Aussie psych-rockers will make their return to London in May to headline All Points East festival 2020, topping a lineup that includes the likes of Glass Animals, Caribou and Whitney.

 Tame Impala also continued to tour throughout 2019 – including a triumphant headline set on Glastonbury’s Other Stage in June.